 The daemon connects to this port (and hence to the library) and sends a four byte message

 GUESTFS_LAUNCH_FLAG, which initiates the communication protocol (see below).

 Don't rely on using this protocol directly.
 This section documents how it currently works, but it may change at any time.

 The protocol used to talk between the library and the daemon running inside the qemu virtual machine is a simple RPC mechanism built on top of XDR (RFC 1014, RFC 1832, RFC 4506).

-The detailed format of structures is in src/guestfs_protocol.x (note: this file is automatically generated).
+The detailed format of structures is in common/protocol/guestfs_protocol.x (note: this file is automatically generated).

 There are two broad cases, ordinary functions that don't have any

 FileOut parameters, which are handled with very simple request/reply messages.
 Then there are functions that have any

 FileOut parameters, which use the same request and reply messages, but they may also be followed by files sent using a chunked encoding.